CEA-MetroCarac/auto-denoise/docs/tutorials/denoising.md

 print(f"Img shape: {img_orig.shape}")
 ```

+!!! note "Training vs testing images"

+    Certain algorithms require to allocate a certain number of input images to the test set.
+    This set is used to verify the model's training convergence, and to select the most appropriate epoch.
+    The variable `tst_inds` serves this purpose, by containing the indexes of the images to use for testing.

+    The algorithms that do not use this variable, will randomly select a certain fixed number of pixels as leave-out set.

 ## Training the Denoisers

 We will train four different denoisers: Supervised Denoiser, Noise2Noise (N2N), Noise2Void (N2V), and Deep Image Prior (DIP).
 We first define the type of model that we will want to use.
-In this case it will be a U-net, with 16 features:
+In this case it will be a U-net [[1](#ref.1)], with 16 features:
 ```python
 net_params = ad.NetworkParamsUNet(n_features=16)
 ```

 The variable `net_params` only defines the type of architecture that we want.
 When passed to the denoising algorithms, they will use it to create and initialize a U-net model.
+Other pre-configured models are available: MS-D net [[2](#ref.2)], DnCNN [[3](#ref.3)], and a custom ResNet implementation [[4](#ref.4)].

 ### Supervised Denoiser